gracelang/language/spec.md

-Raising an exception does two things: it creates an `exception` object of the specified kind, and terminates the execution of the expression containing the `raise` request; it is not possible to restart or resume that execution although reflection or debuggers should have access to the whole stack at the point the exception is thrown.
+Raising an exception does two things: it creates an `exception` object of the specified kind, and terminates the execution of the expression containing the `raise` request; it is not possible to restart or resume that execution, although reflection (and thus debuggers) should have access to the stack at the point the exception is thrown.
 Execution continues when the exception is *caught.*

 #### Examples